I’m passionate about social developmental neuroscience research that makes an impact.

 Associate Professor Atiqah Azhari is a social developmental neuroscientist who loves exploring what makes human relationships tick.
 At the Singapore University of Social Sciences (SUSS), she holds the Provost’s Chair, the Head of Research Cluster (School of Humanities and Behavioural Sciences) and the Head of the Doctor of Philosophy Programme appointments.

-I’m curious about social dynamics in children, youth, couples and families and how these relationships shape stress, resilience, development, learning, and performance—at home, work, and across the lifespan.
+I’m curious about the brain and behavioural mechanisms in children, social interactions and families and how these shape resilience, relationships, development, learning, and performance.

-Recognized for her contributions, Atiqah has received prestigious awards, including Singapore’s Social Sciences and Humanities Research Fellowship and Japan's Sakura Science Scholarship.
-She has also secured nearly $3 million in competitive funding for her innovative projects.
-With more than 40 publications and a strong reviewer/editorial presence in several academic journals, including Nature Scientific Data, and Nature npj Science of Learning, Atiqah is deeply engaged with the academic community.
-She is passionate about mentoring the next generation, supervising graduate students and a dedicated team of researchers.
+Recognized for her contributions, Atiqah has received prestigious awards, including the Singapore’s Social Sciences and Humanities Research Fellowship which recognises outstanding early career researchers.
+She has won nearly $3 million in competitive funding, such as the MOE AcRF Tier 2 grant, for her innovative projects.
+With more than 40 publications and a strong reviewer/editorial presence in several academic journals, including Nature Scientific Scientific Reports, Atiqah is deeply engaged with the academic community.